Last updated on December 17th, 2022 at 07:01 am.

 Herman’s farm orchard, located in St. Charles, about 29.6 miles from St. Louis, offers u-pick your pumpkins in the fall.
 You can also enjoy a ride on a tractor-pulled wagon and an educational farm tour.
 Additional u-pick fruits such as peaches, and apples available during their seasons.

-The farm is open daily from 9 am to 7 pm.
+The farm’s pumpkin season starts on October 1st and is open daily from 9 am to 7 pm.

 ADDRESS: 3663 MO-94, St Charles, MO 63301, United States